AwrelH/FootyQuiz/README.md

         ![](assets/images/forREADME/colors.png)

             I've used the HSL set-up because its efficent way to grade up and down through the colors.
+Also keep the colors consistent.
     -   #### Typography
         -   The font family I've used is Kanita, PT Sans Narrow, Sansita, sans-serif.
     -   #### Imagery